Happy talk

-Origins
+Usage

-Happy talk was created by Al Primo, who also created the Eyewitness News format.
+The term was coined by US television news executive Al Primo, who also created the Eyewitness News format.

-Criticism

 Happy talk has been derided by some who prefer a more "traditional" and staid newscast, though it has been happening in some places since the early days of broadcasting.
 Employing it can backfire—some newscasters are not comfortable with happy talk and fail in their attempts to do it, and some anchor teams may not have the chemistry or working relationship to be able to pull it off believably.

-Other uses

-It is also the title of former CBS correspendent Fred Graham's book called Happy Talk: Confessions of a TV Newsman.
+Former CBS correspendent Fred Graham titled his 1990 autobiography Happy Talk: Confessions of a TV Newsman.

-Online
+Website content

 In the popular book on web usability, Don't Make Me Think, Steve Krug identifies a kind of writing where website authors eagerly share unnecessary information about their own website.
 Happy talk consists of things such as: